JohannesLamberts/nuxt-bug-externals-whitelist/README.md

 It seems impossible to check if `@scope/some.module` should be bundled (without checking the file system), since `some.module` could be the name both of a package (folder) or of a (non-native) file.

+It also seems impossible at that point to check if `file.umd` is not actually `file.umd.js` and the `.js` will be appended by webpack automatically (later).